kzemek/kzemek.github.io/_posts/2015-08-16-asio-ssl-and-scalability.md

       instead of clearing the error queue before each operation, you have to make *sure* to clear the queue after an error has occurred.
 This is something that can be done in Asio code.

+[^2]: **UPDATE 2015-08-20**: The update above turned out to be incorrect, as
+      OpenSSL will still call locking functions internally.
+While the solution I described above will decrease lock contention, it doesn't completely remove the bottleneck.

 [Asio]: https://think-async.com
 [Boost.Asio]: http://www.boost.org/doc/libs/1_58_0/doc/html/boost_asio.html